Nicodemus: Gospel narrative

 Jesus replies: "Unless one is born again he cannot see the kingdom of God."
 Then follows a conversation with Nicodemus about the meaning of being "born again" or "born from above" (ἄνωθεν): Nicodemus explores the notion of being literally born again from one's mother's womb, but most theologians recognise that Nicodemus knew Jesus was not speaking of literal rebirth.
 Theologian Charles Ellicott wrote that "after the method of Rabbinic dialogue, [Nicodemus] presses the impossible meaning of the words in order to exclude it, and to draw forth the true meaning.
 'You cannot mean that a man is to enter the second time into his mother's womb, and be born.
 What is it, then, that you do mean?'"
-In this instance, Nicodemus chooses the literal (rather than the figurative) meaning of anōthen and assumes that that meaning exhausts the significance of the word.
+In this instance, Nicodemus chooses to first question with the literal (rather than the figurative) meaning of anōthen; this literal sense of the word can then be firmly set aside to allow the real significance of the term to emerge.